-What Is Sepsis in Dogs?
+What Is Sepsis?

-Bacteremia, on the other hand, is simply the presence of bacteria in the bloodstream, but the bacteria is quickly removed by the body.
-If bacteria sticks around in the bloodstream instead of being removed by the liver though, sepsis can occur.
+Bacteremia, on the other hand, is simply the presence of bacteria in the bloodstream, but this bacteria is quickly removed.
+If bacteria sticks around in the bloodstream instead of being filtered by the liver, sepsis can occur.

 Symptoms of Sepsis in Dogs

-Generalized body shaking, weakness and confusion are commonly seen in dogs with sepsis, regardless of what part of the body is most affected.
-This is usually due to changes in the blood pressure but may also result from having an upset stomach and not feeling well overall.
+Generalized body shaking, weakness, and confusion are commonly seen in dogs with sepsis, regardless of what part of the body is most affected.
+This is usually due to changes in blood pressure, but it may also result from having an upset stomach and not feeling well overall.

-Causes of Sepsis in Dogs
+Causes of Sepsis

 Diagnosing Sepsis in Dogs

-If you suspect your dog has developed sepsis, an immediate visit to your veterinarian is necessary.
-A full physical examination and patient history will be obtained prior to your veterinarian running some diagnostic tests.
+If you suspect that your dog has developed sepsis, an immediate visit to your veterinarian is necessary.
+A full physical examination and patient history will be obtained prior to your veterinarian running diagnostic tests.
 A complete blood count, serum chemistry panel, urinalysis, and blood culture sample may be obtained.
-A fever, an increased white blood cell count, respiratory rate, and heart rate are indicators that your dog has sepsis, but finding the root cause and initial location of the infection may require more testing.
+A fever and increased white blood cell count, respiratory rate, and heart rate are indicators that your dog has sepsis, but finding the root cause and initial location of the infection may require more testing.

-Treatment of Sepsis in Dogs
+How to Treat Sepsis in Dogs

-How to Prevent Sepsis in Dogs
+How to Prevent Sepsis

-The best way to prevent your dog from developing sepsis is to ensure it receives regular veterinary care.
-If you suspect your dog is sick or has an infection, do not delay getting it treated by your veterinarian.
-Minor infections can develop into severe infections and ultimately sepsis, but that doesn't mean it will.
+When your dog is dealing with another illness that can cause infection, it's essential for your veterinarian to monitor its condition regularly.
+Do not delay treatment when any health concerns are present.
+Minor infections can develop into severe infections (and ultimately sepsis), but this can be prevented.
 By treating the infection before it spreads into the bloodstream, you can decrease the likelihood of your pet ever developing this potentially fatal problem.